saganorenkarlson/portfolio2022/README.md

 # Portfolio

-This is a simple website created with React.js
+This is a simple website created with React.js, serving as a portfolio.
+I designed and developed it at the end of 2022 with the specific aim of showcasing my skills and projects to secure a summer job in 2023.

 ## Available Scripts